OCC 610: Evolving Professional Seminar

 OCC 769: Critical Inquiry II

-This is the second of two courses designed to deepen students' research skills.
-Students will analyze and synthesize the results of their respective research projects.
-This course culminates in a presentation for a selected audience.
+This is the second of two courses designed to deepen students’ research skills.
+Students will analyze and synthesize the results of their prerequite course (OCC767 Critical Inquiry I).
+This course series culminates in a presentation for a selected audience.

 Credits: 2